-- Water, an essential nutrient for all sorts of body functions, can tip the scale one way or another.
+- Water, an essential nutrient for all body functions, can tip the scale one way or another.

 - Get plenty of rest.
-Sleep deprivation often makes everything more challenging, and it is especially easy to skip exercise when you feel tired.
-Sleeping well may help you avoid that trap.
+Sleep deprivation often makes everything more challenging, and it’s especially easy to skip exercise when you feel tired.
 Plus, the more you exercise, the more rest your muscles will need to repair and recover.

 - Make it fun.
-Listening to music, running in the sunshine, or playing a rousing game with friends are all examples of ways to maximize fun and make physical activity something you look forward to and enjoy.
+Listening to music, running in the sunshine, or playing sports with friends are all ways to maximize fun and make physical activity something you look forward to rather than dread.